Undergraduate Research Club (URC)

 URCI offers four funding opportunities: the Research Impact Awards, Travel Grants, Summer Research Grant, and Summer Research Grant for beginning students.
 A description, timeline, and information about the application process for each award is provided below.

 Undergraduate students at TU who are enrolled in a degree-seeking program with six credits or more are eligible to apply for funding that supports undergraduate research and creative activities.

 All original scholarly and creative activity appropriate to any discipline at our university is eligible under this program.
 This includes but is not limited to, for example, research in natural and social sciences, humanities, artistic performances, and works of art.

-Unfortunately, URCI funds do not allow the university to fully support every student who is eligible.
-This means that your request to URCI may be only partially funded; and this is subject to the availability of funds.
-Please be sure to apply for a travel grant as soon as you have the confirmation that your presentation has been accepted.
-Please note that students are eligible to receive travel funding only once per academic year.
+Please be sure to apply for a travel grant as soon as you have the confirmation that your presentation has been accepted and students are eligible to receive travel funding only once per academic year.